EnricoMi/publish-unit-test-result-action/README.md

 ### Slow startup of composite action

-In some environments, the composite action startup can be slow due to installing Python dependencies.
+In some environments, the composite action startup can be slow due to the installation of Python dependencies.
 This is usually the case for **Windows** runners (in this example 35 seconds startup time):

 ```